-The weather crisis in Florida and Alabama continued on Wednesday.
-The Florida panhandle and Alabama Gulf Coast have been hit with flooding.
+The weather crisis in Florida and Alabama continues today.
+On Wednesday, The Florida Panhandle and Alabama Gulf Coast have been hit with flooding.

-On Tuesday, thunderstorms hit Alabama, Georgia, and the Florida panhandle, according to Reuters.
-Fire rescue crews are coping with issues of road flooding in Pensacola, Florida.
+On Tuesday, thunderstorms hit Alabama, Georgia, and the Florida Panhandle, according to Reuters.
+Fire rescue crews are coping with issues of road flooding in Pensacola.

 Some people left their flooded cars.
 Authorities have reported a fatality as one woman died after she got into her car and drove it into high water.